prayzjomba/ywatch/README.md

-This app allows you to watch youtube videos with mpv while saving the video to disk.
+Watch youtube videos with mpv while saving the video to disk.